The latest articles, tips, and stories in brain health and performance.

-Vitamin D plays a critical role in many of the body’s essential functions, such as the immune and nervous systems.
+Vitamin D plays a critical role in many of the body’s essential functions, including support for cellular health and our immune system.
 Insufficient levels of Vitamin D can result in frequent sickness and infection, fatigue, pain, bone and hair loss, and slow-healing wounds.

-Additionally, further studies indicate that Vitamin D plays an important role in brain health and wellness.
-Recent studies have demonstrated a relationship between Vitamin D deficiency and cognitive decline and depression.
+Additionally, further studies indicate that Vitamin D plays an important role in supporting brain health and wellness.
+Recent studies have demonstrated a relationship between Vitamin D deficiency and cognitive decline and other brain health issues.